Effective System of Governance (ESoG): Where do we start?

 • regularity in the performance of the activities, including the development of contingency plans.

-In respect of your Governing Body, an extract from your documented ESoG framework may then begin to look something like this:
+For your Governing Body, an excerpt from your ESoG framework might look like this:

 So, what is an appropriate set of contingency plans for your Governing Body?

-Would an individually appointed person, self-employed or sole trader trustee provide an effective contingency or do they bring their own key person risk?
+Would a self-employed or sole trader trustee be a good backup?
+Or do they create their own key person risk?
 If you have a self-employed or sole trader professional trustee who is also the chair, what is the extent of your key person risk?
-What skill set does this professional trustee provide for the Governing Body and how easy or difficult would it be to replace at short notice?
+What skills does this professional trustee bring to the Governing Body?
+How easy or hard would it be to replace them quickly?

 A lead trustee from a professional corporate trustee is supported by number of colleagues who can step in at any moment.
 I’ve needed to step in as lead trustee, pensions manager and scheme secretary, where the key person risk for those Governing Bodies has triggered, so it would seem to happen more often than you may think.